XinFinOrg/BlockDegree/content/blockchain-professional/06_deploying-smart-contract-and-tokens-on-ethereum.md

 After that copy on ABI (Web3deploy)
 <img src="/img/courses/bc-pro/op3.png" alt="geth-download"/>

+ABI is the binary interface of the application.
+ABI is an interface between two software modules, one of which is often at the machine code level.
+In Ethereum, basically, you can encode Solidity contracts for EVM and, conversely, read data from transactions.

 Copy of the ->var Coincontract =web3.eth.contract………. etc.

 Copy of the ->var coin= coinContract.new ………….
 Etc.